yuhko-msft/microsoft-graph-docs/api-reference/beta/api/conversationmember-update.md

 ---
 title: "Update team member"
-description: "Update the role of a member in a team or channel."
+description: "Update the role of a member in a team."
 author: "clearab"
 doc_type: "apiPageType"
 localization_priority: Normal